India & South Asia

 Drinking the water is likely to result in hospitalisation.

-What is the food like in India & South Asia?
+What is the food like in India Bhutan and Sri Lanka?

 We hope you like curry!
 We sure do!
 Chinese and Western dishes are also widely available.

-Can my dietary requirements be accommodated in India & South Asia?
+Can my dietary requirements be accommodated in India Bhutan and Sri Lanka?

 Absolutely.
 Please disclose these when you secure your place on the trip so that we can make our local providers aware.
 Your trip leader may not be able to accommodate any dietary requirements that have not been disclosed in advance.